MrHaikuSwan/resume-ashwin-kumar/README.md

 ## Resume

 If you legitimately just came here to find my resume, I'm 1) really impressed by your dedication and 2) [happy to share it](https://ashwinak-resume.tiiny.site/)!
-While you're at it, feel free to check out my [LinkedIn](https://www.linkedin.com/in/ashwinak/) and [website](https://ashwinak.com) as well!
+While you're at it, feel free to check out my [LinkedIn](https://www.linkedin.com/in/ashwinak/) and [website](https://ashwinak.com) as well (currently under construction)!
 Additionally, if you're technical and have ideas on how I can improve this, I'm all ears.

 ## Setup